tslocke/hobocookbook/gitorials/two-minutes.markdown

 # Hobo in Two Minutes

-To build a Hobo 1.3 app you need to have a working Rails setup.
+To build a Hobo 2.0 app you need to have a working Rails setup.
 If you can create a Rails app and have it connect to a database, you're all set.
-You need at least version 3.0 of Rails:
+You need at least version 3.2.5 of Rails:

 	$ rails -v

-First install Hobo:
+First install Hobo (currently we need to specify --pre, since Hobo 2.0.0 is not the official release yet):

-	$ gem install hobo
+	$ gem install hobo --pre

+	$ hobo -v

 Now create an app!
 We've only got two minutes so we'll create an ultra-useful Thing Manager.

 	$ hobo new thingybob --setup

-	...Lots of output as Hobo runs the rails command and runs the setup generator
+	...Lots of output as Hobo runs the rails command and runs the setup generator.
+This process may take a while, depending on your internet connection and computer speed

 	$ cd thingybob
 	$ hobo g resource thing name:string body:text